Easy Flank Steak Fajitas (Authentic Tex-Mex Recipe)

 The complete list of ingredients, quantities, and instructions can be found in the printable recipe card below.

-These skillet steak fajitas come together in a flash.
-Hereโs how:
+These easy steak fajitas come together quickly with just a few simple steps.

-Step 1: Marinate Fajita Steak.
-In a small bowl combine garlic, salt, chili powder, cumin, black pepper, lime juice, and 2 tablespoons of the oil.
-Pour marinade over the steak in a casserole dish or zip-top bag, seal it, and turn to coat the meat.
-Marinate in the refrigerator for about 1 hour, turning the bag once or twice.
+Step 1: Marinate the steak.
+In a small bowl, combine garlic, salt, chili powder, cumin, black pepper, lime juice, and 2 tablespoons of oil.
+This simple marinade is similar to my homemade taco seasoning, giving the steak bold, balanced flavor without any packets.
+Pour the marinade over the flank steak in a casserole dish or zip-top bag, turning to coat evenly.
+Cover and refrigerate for about 1 hour, turning once or twice.

-Step 2: Cook Steak.
-In a large cast iron skillet, add 1 tablespoon of the oil on medium-high heat.
-Place the whole slice of marinated beef on the skillet and cook for about 4-5 minutes per side for medium-rare, or to your desired level of doneness.
-Remove to a cutting board and tent with foil to rest.
+Step 2: Cook the steak.
+Heat 1 tablespoon of oil in a large cast iron skillet over medium-high heat.
+Add the marinated flank steak and cook for 4โ5 minutes per side for medium-rare, or until it reaches your desired doneness.
+Transfer to a cutting board and tent with foil to rest.

 Optional Variations

-- Swap Meats – Thereโs more than one way to fajita!
-If you donโt eat beef, chicken fajitas and shrimp fajitas are delightful.
-Alternatively, try my sheet pan fish fajitasโperfect for when you donโt have the patience for stovetop cooking.
+- Swap the protein โ Thereโs more than one way to make fajitas.
+If you donโt eat beef, try chicken fajitas or shrimp fajitas.
+You can also make sheet pan fish fajitas for an easy, hands-off option.

-- Go Gluten-Free – Flour is the traditional tortilla pick for fajitas, but youโre welcome to swap in corn tortillas if you prefer a delicious gluten-free alternative.
+- Go gluten-free โ Flour tortillas are traditional for fajitas, but you can easily swap in corn tortillas for a delicious gluten-free alternative.

 Serving & Topping Suggestions